baqumau/Mechatronics-baqumau/README.md

-- 👋 Hi, I’m @baqumau, creator of Mechatronics-baqumau YouTube channel.
+- 👋 Hi, I’m @baqumau, creator of Mechatronics-baqumau YouTube channel: https://www.youtube.com/@baqumau-Mechatronics .
 - 👀 I’m interested in Mechatronics field: Robotics, Modelling, Advanced Control Systems, Etc...
 - 🌱 I’m currently learning Git, and for this reason i have this short presentation.
-- 💞️ I’m looking to collaborate on Engineering people around the world.
+- 💞️ I’m looking to collaborate on Mechatronics Engineering for people around the world.
 - 📫 Use my email: baqumau@gmail.com to reach me...

 <!---